taylorvassar/CYPLAN_255-FINAL/README.md

 | Muni Stops | 2025 | 820.09 KB | [DataSF](https://data.sfgov.org/Transportation/Muni-Stops/i28k-bkz6/about_data) |
 | School Locations | 2024-2025 | 29 MB| [NCES](https://nces.ed.gov/programs/edge/Geographic/SchoolLocations) |

+# Findings

+We discovered some interesting patterns among each category.

+## Census Tract + Income
+## Food
+## Transit (Muni)
+## Public Schools

+# Conclusion
+Overall, we found that income by itself does **not** strongly predict access to any single type of amenity.
+Some low-income neighborhoods still have nearby services, while some higher-income areas are not uniformly well served.
+However, when we combine food, transit, and school access into a single index, clearer patterns emerge.
+Certain parts of the city experience overlapping gaps across multiple services at once, especially in specific western and southeastern tracts.
+These patterns would not be visible if we only looked at one type of amenity at a time, which supports the idea that deprivation builds across different parts of everyday life rather than appearing in isolation.

+**Policy Considerations:** This suggests that treating food access, transit access, and educational access as separate problems can miss where the biggest needs actually are.
+A more effective approach would focus on neighborhoods where multiple disadvantages overlap, rather than addressing each system independently.
+For example, improving transit connectivity, increasing high-quality food options, and strengthening school resources in the same areas could have a greater combined impact on opportunity.

+**Future Research:** More broadly, this project shows why it is important to measure urban inequality in a way that reflects real lived experience, where people rely on several systems at once.
+It also suggests future research could look more closely at how these overlapping disadvantages affect outcomes like health, mobility, and long-term opportunity over time.